 South Carolina’s Premises Liability Laws

-In South Carolina, individuals who are injured while visiting another’s property may recover compensation from the property owner if the owner’s negligence contributed to their injury.
+In South Carolina, premises liability victims may recover compensation from the property owner if the owner’s negligence contributed to their injury.
 Property owners have a legal duty to ensure that their property and premises are safe for their guests, clients, employees, visitors, and other customers.
-Failing to ensure the property is reasonably safe for visitors constitutes a breach of that duty, or negligence.
-When a property owner negligently maintains the premise, victims are legally entitled to seek compensation for the losses they incurred as a result.
+Failing to ensure the property is reasonably safe for visitors constitutes a breach of that duty or negligence.
+When a property owner negligently maintains the premises, victims are legally entitled to seek compensation for the losses they incurred as a result.

 Elements to Prove When Demonstrating Fault in South Carolina